kashyap32/Hachi/README.md

 # Weights
 For Yolo you can download from  - https://pjreddie.com/darknet/yolo/

-To get the weights file of Dogs breed classifier mail me at kashyap32raval@gmail.com (Or just train it Colab will be very useful for this task :) )
+To get the weights file of Dogs breed classifier mail me at kashyap32raval@gmail.com (Or just train it.
+Colab will be very useful for this task :) )
 ![](SS.png)